KhuramMurad/project-repo-3-tier-webapp/README.md

 ## Prerequisites

-- Docker and Docker Compose installed on your system.
+- Docker and Docker Compose installed on your system
-- Git (for cloning the repository).
+- Git (for cloning the repository)

 ## Getting Started